catholicmelb/parish-handbook/docs/contents/demo-example.md

 ## Blockquotes

-> Dorothy followed her through many of the beautiful room

-## Blockquotes with Multiple Paragraphs

 > Dorothy followed her through many of the beautiful rooms in her castle.
 >
 > The Witch bade her clean the pots and kettles and sweep the floor and keep the fire fed with wood.